rahulrajan2202/pratidhi/about.md

 We function as an Ayurvedic clinic with expertise in all Ayurvedic Panchakarma Treatments.
 We also provide relaxation packages for our clients.

+At PRATIDHI, we constantly strive to make our clients and well wishers rejuvenated by constantly soothing them with pure authentic ayurveda experience.
+We are always on the move to provide the best service and treatment.We provide various treatments ranging from simple revitalization therapies to Panchakarma treatments.
+We strongly believe that our nature is filled with remedies to all health related issues and the right blend of herbs can give far-reaching results.

+Ayurveda - meaning Science of Life is not a mere form of medication but a solid experience when performed theright way.
+Our panel of doctors and therapists have their expertise in evidence based Ayurveda.
+We focus on human touch, care and outcomes, being a nonprofit organization.
+When you leave PRATIDHI, you carry an experience for life.
+Come and enjoy our packages and offers, after all your smiles are the trophies we attain.